gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 	},
 ```

-Be aware that the Go implementation of the CBC ciphersuites (the ones we disabled in *Modern* mode above) is vulnerable to the [Lucky13 attack][lucky13], even if [partial countermeasures were merged in 1.8][patch].
+Be aware that the Go implementation of the CBC cipher suites (the ones we disabled in *Modern* mode above) is vulnerable to the [Lucky13 attack][lucky13], even if [partial countermeasures were merged in 1.8][patch].

 Final caveat, all these recommendations apply only to the amd64 architecture, for which [fast, constant time implementations][gap] of the crypto primitives (AES-GCM, ChaCha20-Poly1305, P256) are available.
 Other architectures are probably not fit for production use.